 For print requests where files are provided: Upon confirmation of our quote, your details are put into trello (our work management system) and one of our team will prepare that for you and courier a printed proof.
 If you’ve been working with one of our design team they will prepare a proof once the design is finalised.

 The proof usually leaves us within a day or two on a traceable but non-signature overnight service with Courier Post.

 We do not charge extra for providing a proof – it is a really important part of the process to ensure everything is as expected.

-We will provide a digital print out of your design, whether it is an invitation, a business card, a postcard… etc – we can send colour options and paper stocks etc if you’d like to see the choices.
+We will provide a digital print out of your design, whether it is an invitation, a business card, a postcard… etc. We can send colour options and paper stocks etc if you’d like to see choices.
 Stickers and labels are provided on adhesive stocks – it is expected that you will test the labels to check compatibility before confirming with us.

 Proofs are not foiled, embossed, sandwiched, edge painted, laminated etc, due to the cost and set up involved with these processes (see foiling block image below for clarification).
 Stickers are not cut (the finals will be) – again, due to machine set up.
 We include samples and examples of existing prints to show the finishes though, so you see it all but in pieces.

 If the proof is not as expected please let us know – if you want to see a different foil colour, or more paper stock options, or another size that’s fine!
 This is exactly why we do a proof, and we are happy to send a second set of proofs and samples if required.

 Once the proof is approved please confirm via email, and if you can advise the set up you’d like to have, quantity, colours etc, then we can make up an invoice.
 The invoice will have bank details for direct credit payment, and your request will go in to the printing queue as soon as your payment is received.